 The Art of Substitution: Tips for Successful Swapping

-• Taste as you go.
-Whether you’re reducing a vinegar blend or adding mirin to a sauce, always taste and adjust until the flavors resonate.
+Successfully substituting Shaoxing wine relies on achieving the right balance with the alternative ingredient.
+Tasting as you go is crucial.
+Whether reducing a vinegar blend or adding mirin to a sauce, always taste and adjust until the flavors resonate.

 Safer Substituting: Catering to Dietary Needs